International Rivers

-International Rivers is a non-profit, non-governmental, environmental, and human rights organization.
-Founded in 1985 by social and environmental activists, International Rivers works with policy and financial analysts, scientists, journalists, development specialists, and volunteers to combat the adverse effects of dams and their legacies in over 60 countries.
+International Rivers is a nonprofit, nongovernmental, environmental, and human rights organization.
+Founded in 1985 by social and environmental activists, International Rivers works with policy and financial analysts, scientists, journalists, development specialists, and volunteers to combat the adverse effects of dams and their legacies that it has identified in over 60 countries.

 The organization has staff in South Africa, Thailand, Brazil, China, India, and the United States, who have expertise in a range of issues and who use research, education, and advocacy to achieve the organization's mission.

 Overview

 The organization's stated aims are to protect rivers and defend the rights of communities that depend on them.
-It actively works against the development model with which dams are associated, which it believes to be unsustainable, and promotes alternative solutions for meeting water, energy, and flood-management needs.
+It actively works against the development model associated with dams, which it believes to be unsustainable, and promotes alternative solutions for meeting water, energy, and flood-management needs.
 International Rivers is dedicated to giving dam-affected people the tools to participate in the development of local lands in Africa, Asia, and Latin America.

 By facilitating international grassroots organizing and informed participation, the organization seeks to change the terms of the debate over river development.
 The group works with its numerous partners to advocate for social reparations, ecological restoration, and the decommissioning of existing dams.
-International Rivers claims to work to clarify the traditionally top-down decision-making of large infrastructure projects.
-It also argues against the industry's representation of hydropower with regards to climate change, stating that reservoirs often produce greenhouse gas emissions that further impact the environment.
+International Rivers works to clarify what it describes as the traditionally top-down decision-making of large infrastructure projects.
+It also takes a stance against the industry's representation of hydropower as it relates to climate change: The organization maintains that reservoirs often produce greenhouse gas emissions that further impact the environment.

 Programs

 International Rivers has undertaken a two-pronged approach to analyzing and promoting viable water and energy solutions.
 Combining its efforts to change global policy by campaigning on specific key projects, the organization simultaneously addresses the root causes and localized consequences of dam development.
-Their campaigns throughout Africa, China, Latin America, South Asia, and Southeast Asia focus on the intersection of dams and climate change, reforming the policies and practices of international financial institutions and promoting water and energy solutions that recognize human rights and environmental sustainability.
+The organization's campaigns throughout Africa, China, Latin America, South Asia, and Southeast Asia focus on the intersection of dams and climate change, reforming the policies and practices of international financial institutions, and promoting water and energy solutions that recognize human rights and environmental sustainability.